MOULALIMS/HR-Management-System-Using-Salesforce/README.md

 - Track applicant statuses, from application submission to hiring.
 - Analyze recruitment channels to determine the most effective sources of candidates.

-#### Employee Onboarding:
-- Automate task assignments for new hires.
-- Track onboarding milestones to ensure seamless integration into the organization.

 #### Employee Record Management:
 - Maintain detailed profiles of employees, including job roles, locations, and performance data.
 - Use relationships to link employees to managers and their assigned locations.